nrlab-CRUK/INVAR2/docs/RunningInstructionsRosenfeldLab.md

 ## Set-up

 Build your mutation list file and layout file as instructed in the documentation.
-Save both as a .csv and transfer them to the cluster ```scp -r clust1-headnode.cri.camres.org://scratcha/nrlab/ditter01/invar_PARADIGM/ *.csv``` (change this to your directory, obviously)
+Save both as a .csv and transfer them to the cluster ```scp -r  *.csv clust1-headnode.cri.camres.org://scratcha/nrlab/ditter01/invar_PARADIGM/``` (change this to your directory, obviously)

 ## Copy nextflow.config and change paths